ablou1/dqn-navigation/README.md

 3. Run the training process by executing the following command :
 	> python train.py

-	It automatically create a checkpoint file with the following format name ({agent_name}_checkpooint.pth).
+	It automatically create a checkpoint file with the following name format ({agent_name}_checkpoint.pth).
 You can display your agent to see him performing with the display procedure.

 # Display an agent
 The display_agent.py is dedicated to display an agent playing the game.

 1. Update the AGENT_CLASS with the class name of the agent you want to display.
-(You must have succeed the training step before using this display mode)
+(You must have succeed the training step before using this display mode).
+The repository contains the checkpoint file of each algorithm.
+You can already display all of them.

 2. Display the game
 	> python display_agent.py